Campanula americana

-Campanula americana, the American bellflower, or tall bellflower, is a bellflower native to eastern North America.
+Campanula americana, the American bellflower, or tall bellflower, is an herbaceous wildflower and a member of the Campanulaceae family.
+Tall bellflowers are native to the Eastern United States and Canada, growing along stream banks and woods.
+They bloom in the summer months with light blue to purple flowers.
 Tall bellflowers can be annual or biennial with a varying life-history with seeds germinating in the fall producing annual plants and spring-germinating seeds producing biennial plants.
-Long-tongued bees are the primary pollinators, including Megachile campanulae, but halictid bees, butterflies, and skippers may also act as pollinators.
-Tall Bellflowers do not generally self-pollinate.
 Some authorities, including the USDA PLANTS database, consider the name Campanulastrum americanum to be the accepted name for this species.

 Description

 Morphology

 A large central flower stem shoots up from a basal rosette, that terminates in a raceme 1/2-2' long, with the plant's overall height being 3-6'.
 The central stem is light green, slightly grooved, and hairy.
 The primary root system is a taproot.
 It has alternate leaves 3-6" in length, that are lance-shaped to ovate-elliptic in shape, with rough/toothed edges.
+Leaves taper towards the soil and on upper stems.
+The top side of the leaf is rough.

-Tall bellflower flowers are light blue to violet with a pale white ring at the throat, which primarily bloom in July and August.
+Tall bellflower flowers are light blue to violet with a pale white ring at the throat, which primarily bloom in June, July and August.
 It is an unusual bellflower in that its flowers are flat.
-Flowers are approximately 1" across.
+Flowers are approximately 1" across and occur singly or in clusters.
 Its pistils have a recurved style and a three lobed anther and each flower has 5 stamen, 5 petals, and 5 sepals.
-The ovaries develop into 5 angled flat topped seed pods.
+The ovaries develop into 5 angled flat-topped seed pods.

+Reproduction

+Campanula americana is self-compatible and exhibits sequential hermaphroditism as a protandrous plant.
+Mating strageties of C. Americana are plastic and dependent on pollinator abundance.
+When there are pollinators present in substantial numbers, C. americana uses out-crossing for reproduction but the plants are able to self-pollinate as security against low pollinator visits.

+Pollen ranges in color from dark purple to light tan.

+The fruiting bodies are capsules, which are displayed from August to March and contain many seeds.
+The seeds are oblong, with a pebbled surface, and a winged margin.
+Seeds are typically 1.3-1.6mm long and 1.5-1.7 mm wide.
+The seeds of the tall bellflower are not usually predated upon.
+Tall bellflower seeds are light and small, suitable for their main form of dispersal by water.
+It has been put forth that ants may be another mode of seed dispersal.

+Taxonomy

+Carl Linnaeus proposed the name Campanula americana in 1753.

+Campanula is derived from the Latin campana, which means "little bell".
+However, C. americana is an exception in its genus with its flat rather than bell shaped flower.
+With this outlier morphological difference, a new genus of Campanulastrum has been proposed for the tall bellflower.

+The species name americana refers to the habitat range of America.